Basic info

 Gender equality

-The University of Oxford will take all measures to promote equal opportunities between men and women in the implementation of the action.
-It will aim, to the extent possible, for a gender balance at all levels of the personnel who are assigned to the action, including at the supervisory and managerial levels.
+The University of Oxford took all measures to promote equal opportunities between men and women in the implementation of the action.
+It aimed, to the extent possible, for a gender balance at all levels of the personnel who were assigned to the action, including at the supervisory and managerial levels.

 The host has strongly supported the career development of the MSCA fellow after her maternity leave.